MiltonKlun/TickSnap/README.md

 ## Project Structure

 .

-├── lambda_function.py # AWS Lambda handler entry point
+├── lambda_function.py

-├── main_logic.py # Core bot command handlers and business logic
+├── main_logic.py

-├── sheet.py # Google Sheets interaction logic
+├── sheet.py

-├── config.py # Configuration (loading credentials, sheet ID)
+├── config.py

-├── utils.py # Utility functions (currently minimal)
+├── utils.py

-├── requirements.txt # Python dependencies
+├── requirements.txt

-├── bot-credentials.json.example # Example structure for Google Service Account JSON
+├── bot-credentials.json.example

-├── .gitignore # Specifies intentionally untracked files
+├── .gitignore

-└── README.md # This file
+└── README.md

 *(Note: Actual font files like `arial.ttf` would have to be included here or in a `fonts/` subdirectory, if packaged with the Lambda.)*